stateful/docs.runme.dev/docs/guide/helm.md

 ## **Upgrading Helm Packages With Runme**

-The `helm upgrade` is used to upgrade a release to a new version of a chart or to apply changes to an existing release.
-It allows you to modify the configuration, resources, or versions associated with a Helm release in your Kubernetes cluster.
+The `helm upgrade` command upgrades a release to a new version of a chart or applies changes to an existing release.

-In this guide, I expanded the replica set of my Ingress controller to 3 and customized my `values.yaml`.
+Helm plugins are external tools or extensions that enhance the functionality of the Helm CLI.
+Plugins allow users to extend Helm’s capabilities by adding new commands or features without modifying the core Helm codebase.

-With Runme, you can modify the [working directory](https://docs.runme.dev/configuration/cell-level#cells-current-working-directory) for your code cell to a file directory of your choice.
+With Runme, you can modify the [working directory](..//configuration/cell-level#cells-current-working-directory) for your code cell to a file directory of your choice.
 This enables you to easily run `values.yaml` even if the file is not located in the same directory as your markdown file.

 ```sh
 helm upgrade ingress-nginx ingress-nginx/ingress-nginx --values values.yaml